PocketCluster/pocketcluster/README.md

 - All Raspberry PI 2 and a Mac should be behind the same router.
 - Ethernet Connection required.
 - Must use the image provided below.
+- *YOU DO NOT NEED TO CONFIGURE A SINGLE THING FOR ALL RASPBERRY PIs!!!*

 ### Rasperry PI 2 Ubuntu 14.04 Image